johanngyger/jmoney/README.md

 JMoney is a personal finance tracker written in Java/JavaScript using Spring Boot, JPA, and AngularJS.

 ## Running locally

 ```
 git clone https://github.com/jogy/jmoney.git
 cd jmoney
 ./gradlew bootRun
 ```
 Then fire up a browser at <http://localhost:8080>.

+## Running on Heroku

+A demo instance is availabla at <https://jmoney-demo.herokuapp.com>.